fire-ferrets/chess.rs/concept.md

  - API to easily write a chess AI
  - TCP connection to play with others
     - Server - Client architecture with two clients connecting?
- - Custom ASCII skins for the figures
+ - Custom ASCII skins for the pieces

 # Architecture